 * Double click method (could be positive).
 If you use Google Adsense, you get paid if someone clicks your ad.
 If you use Media.net, you don’t get paid until someone clicks your ad again in another window.
 It’s double confirmation, to ensure quality control.
 Hence, the chances of you having a reader click your add is perhaps 50% less than if you had Google Adsense.
 During the initial rollout, the RPM/CPM was too low to warrant me using their product after the trial run.
 However, since the RPM/CPM has more than doubled, I am more than happy to use Media.net as the contextual advertisement platform of choice.

-* Not contextual enough.
-I thought numerous times their algorithms were broken because whenever I put up a new post on various different topics, I saw the same ads.
-I later learned this is because Media.net’s algorithm puts the highest paying contextual ads first and then the most contextual ads.
-Ideally, you want the highest paying contextual ads that are also most relevant.
+* Needs more contextual improvement.
+Media.net’s algorithm puts the highest paying contextual ads first and then the most contextual ads.
+Not bad for you and me the publisher, however, ideally, you want the highest paying contextual ads that are also most relevant.
 The partnership with Yahoo!
 Bing should improve the pool of premium advertisers.

 AN X FACTOR